neo-project/docs/docs/en-us/tooldev/wallets.md

 2. Calculate script hash of the contract (20 bytes, make once SHA256 and RIPEMD160 of the script).

-3. Add the version prefix in the hash (Currently, the Neo version is `0x53`).
+3. Add the version prefix in the hash (Currently, the Neo protocol version is 53 and the corresponding byte is  `0x35`).

 4. Make Base58Check encoding for the above byte data.